illustration showing TMJ vs Regular Jaw Pain

 What Should You Do If You Have Jaw Pain?

-• Eating softer foods
+• Choosing softer foods temporarily

-• Avoiding excessive chewing
+• Avoiding excessive chewing and chewing gum

-• Practicing stress management
+• Practicing stress-management techniques

 • Jaw movement becomes restricted

-• Clicking is accompanied by pain
+• Clicking or popping is accompanied by pain

-• Headaches become frequent
+• Headaches or facial pain become frequent

-• Symptoms interfere with daily activities
+• Symptoms interfere with eating, speaking, or everyday activities

-How TMJ Disorders Are Diagnosed and Treated
+How Are TMJ Disorders Diagnosed and Treated?

-• Physical therapy exercises
+• Physical therapy

 Conclusion